sharath-5br2r/my-patched-apks/CONFIG.md

 remove-rv-integrations-checks = true # remove checks from the revanced integrations dpi = "nodpi anydpi 120-640dpi"      # dpi packages to be searched in order. default: "nodpi anydpi"

-patches-source = "revanced/revanced-patches" # where to fetch patches bundle from. default: "MorpheApp/morphe-patches"
+cli-source = "MorpheApp/morphe-cli"             # where to fetch cli from. default: "MorpheApp/morphe-cli"
-patches-source-host = "github"               # source host for patches: "github" "gitlab" or "none". default: "github" cli-source = "ReVanced/revanced-cli"             # where to fetch cli from. default: "MorpheApp/morphe-cli" cli-source-host = "github"                       # source host for cli: "github" "gitlab" or "none". default: "github"
+cli-source-host = "github"                       # source host for cli: "github" "gitlab" or "none". default: "github"
 # options like cli-source can also set per app
 rv-brand = "ReVanced Extended" # rebrand from 'ReVanced' to something different. default: patches-source owner.
 When "none" is set, there is no branding.